dotnet/docs-maui/docs/macios/system-special-folders.md

 # System special folders on Mac Catalyst

-The <xref:System.Environment.GetFolderPath> API returns the path to the system special folder that's identified by the specified enumeration.
+The <xref:System.Environment.GetFolderPath%2A> API returns the path to the system special folder that's identified by the specified enumeration.
 However, its behavior is different between macOS and Mac Catalyst.
-The following table provides a comparison of the <xref:System.Environment.GetFolderPath> API behavior between macOS and Mac Catalyst for all supported <xref:System.Environment.SpecialFolder> enumeration values:
+The following table provides a comparison of the <xref:System.Environment.GetFolderPath%2A> API behavior between macOS and Mac Catalyst for all supported <xref:System.Environment.SpecialFolder> enumeration values:

 | Environment.SpecialFolder Enum value | Returned path on macOS            | Returned path on Mac Catalyst |
 |--------------------------------------|-----------------------------------|-------------------------------|